 - 1.19.
 Special regulations are academic regulations for individual programmes of study that diverge from the standard Academic Regulations for QMUL.
 Where there is a legitimate academic rationale, or a specific requirement set down by a professional, statutory or regulatory body, or a joint or collaborative programme requires it, the programme regulations may vary from the standard Academic Regulations.
 Special regulations shall be designated as such through the programme approval process, and approved by Senate, or its delegated authority.
-Where special regulations apply to awards rather than programmes, these are incorporated into the overall Academic Regulations for QMUL (e.g. LLB, MBBS and BDS).
-Approved special regulations are detailed in Sections 6 and 7 of the Academic Regulations. - 1.20.
+Where special regulations apply to awards rather than programmes, these are incorporated into the overall Academic Regulations are detailed in Sections 6 and 7 of the Academic Regulations. - 1.20.
 Special regulations may also apply to modules.
 Such regulations shall be detailed in the appropriate module specification(s).